Simonaognyanova05/Clothing-store/README.md

-# Clothing-store
+# Portfolio

-This is a web application project to complete the React course.
+This is my portfolio.
+It was built using React and MongoDb.